freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 - Simplify the challenge, or
 - Split the challenge into two challenges.

-The 2-minute rule forces you, the challenge designer, to make your directions concise, your seed code clear, and your tests straight-forward.
+The 2-minute rule forces you, the challenge designer, to make your directions concise, your seed code clear, and your tests straightforward.

 We track how long it takes for campers to solve challenges and use this information to identify challenges that need to be simplified or split.